artiomcatruc/ClubMemberJava/README.md

 - Java for the backend logic and application development.
 - CSV file for data storage and retrieval.
-- Java Swing or JavaFX for building the user interface.

 ## Setup Instructions